typelevel/Laika/docs/04-customizing-laika/04-document-ast.md

 `Reference` nodes only appear in the AST before the AST transformation step, where they will be either translated to a corresponding `Link` node or an `Invalid` node in case of errors.

-For details on this functionality from a markup author's perspective, see @:ref(Navigation).
+For details on this functionality from a markup author's perspective, see [Navigation].

 Fully resolved `Link` nodes: